-In the early 2000's, way back when, there was a company called Blockbuster, and they were the ones to beat in the movie-rental game.
-Every town, or even village, had a Blockbuster, and in the pre-streaming days business was booming 💥
+In the early 2000's, there was a company called Blockbuster, and they were the ones to beat in the movie-rental game.
+Every town or even village had a Blockbuster, and in the pre-streaming days business was booming 💥

-I was already keen on investing back then… and on movies too!
-So I watched Blockbuster’s growth with interest 🧐 I saw the dawn of another new technological advance (Blu-Ray) on the horizon, and I decided to buy some Blockbuster stock.
-As a relatively novice investor, I decided to put all of my investment fund (little as it was) into Blockbuster.
+Potential investors watched Blockbuster’s growth with interest 🧐 And with the dawn of another new technological advance (Blu-Ray) on the horizon, many decided to buy Blockbuster stock.

-Things didn't exactly go to plan though 🤦♂️ Contrary to my prediction, it was Netflix and fast internet that changed the home entertainment industry, forever 🎥 No one wanted to spend their Friday night in a store fighting over which movie to watch anymore (they could now do this from the comfort of their own home).
+Things didn't exactly go to plan though 🤦♂️ Contrary to predictions, it was Netflix and fast internet that changed the home entertainment industry, forever 🎥

-My sorry tale demonstrates the inherent danger in stock picking.
-If you have all your eggs in one basket and something goes wrong, you have no Plan B 🐣
+This tale is intended to show the danger of picking single stocks.
+If you put all your eggs in one basket and something goes wrong, you have no Plan B 🐣

-The key benefit of a mutual fund is that it allows you to pool your money with other investors, which means you can take advantage of a more diversified portfolio.
-A mutual fund will typically hold a portfolio containing hundreds of different securities at any time, so the risks are spread 🍰 Therefore if one company in the portfolio has a bad quarter, you don't stand to lose a great deal because only a small proportion of your overall investment is tied to that specific company.
+A mutual fund will typically hold a portfolio containing many different securities, so the risks are spread, Therefore if one company in the portfolio has a bad quarter, you don't stand to lose a great deal because only a small proportion of your overall investment is tied to that specific company 🍰

-Mutual funds can be operated by professional money managers, who actively pick what shares or bonds are in the fund, and also decide the most appropriate mix of each asset class.
-This allows you to tap into the wisdom of professional investors, and hopefully jump-start your own journey by standing on the shoulders of giants 👆
+Mutual funds can be operated by professional money managers who pick which shares or bonds are included, and decide the most appropriate mix of asset classes.
+This allows you to tap into the wisdom of professional investors.

-We have designed Plum to offer a simple introduction to investing, and as such we provide a range of mutual funds to choose from, depending on your appetite for risk.
+We have designed Plum to offer simple investments, and as such we provide a range of mutual funds to choose from, depending on your appetite for risk.

 Remember, your capital is at risk if you choose to invest.